Mathématique: Chapter 36

 “You got it,” TJ replied.

-Lam wrapped her fingers around a handle on the machine she was connected to and dragged it across the room, angling her head at Young to indicate that he should follow.
+Lam wrapped her fingers around the handle of the portable dialysis unit and dragged it across the room, angling her head at Young to indicate he should follow.
 She stopped at the far wall and pressed a panel.
-A keyboard dropped out of the cement wall, revealing a screen.
+A keyboard dropped from a recessed computer, revealing a screen.

-“Tell me again,” she said quietly, opening Rush’s electronic chart.
+“Tell me again,” she said, as she navigated Rush’s medical file.
 “The whole thing.”

-Young braced his hand on the cement wall next to the computer.
-“Fair enough, but I really think he should be talking to someone about how fucked up his life is.
-Sorry.
-How screwed up his life is,” Young whispered.
+Young braced his hand on the cement wall next to the recessed computer.
+He glanced over his shoulder at the drawn curtain.
+“Fair enough,” he said, dropping his voice, “but I think he should be talking to someone about how screwed up his life is.”

-“Well,” Lam said, looking up at him with a dry cast to her expression, “the same could be said of all of us.
-But medicine, like everything else around here, is a turf war, and I’d like to keep him on my turf for as long as possible.”
+Lam looked up at him, dry and eloquent.
+“The same could be said of all of us.
+But medicine, like everything else around here, is a turf war, and I’d prefer to keep him on my turf for as long as possible.”

 Young raised his eyebrows.
-“You’re not a fan of Mackenzie?”
+“You’re not a fan of James MacKenzie?”

 “I didn’t say that,” Lam said, quiet and emphatic.
-“Please don’t mistake my comments as implying anything pejorative about Dr. Mackenzie or his unit.
-I very much value the work that the Psychiatry Department does, but given Dr. Rush’s unique genetic status and his recent offworld travel, I’d rather not assume anything about his current physical or mental condition no matter how suggestive his personal circumstances are of a purely psychiatric etiology behind the behavior you described to me.
-Patients are medically cleared first, before they’re psychiatrically evaluated.”
+“Please don’t mistake my comments as implying anything pejorative about Dr. MacKenzie or his unit.
+I value the work that the Psychiatry Department does, but given Dr. Rush’s unique genetic status and his recent offworld travel, I’d rather not assume anything about his current physical or mental condition.”

-“I get that,” Young said, “but this confining-him-to-his-apartment bullshit has got to stop.
-And regardless of what you find, he needs to talk to Psych about what happened on that planet.
-They made Sheppard talk to psych about it, and Sheppard—well, he’s either a rock or secretly completely insane, I have no idea—my point is that you don’t just shove an untrained civilian back into what’s essentially house-arrest after that kind of thing just because you don’t want to create a paper trail about any kind of regularly scheduled activities he might have.”
+“I get that,” Young replied, “but this confining-him-to-his-apartment, no-written-word, protocol-free bullshit has gotta stop.
+And, regardless of what you find, he needs to talk to Psych about what happened on that planet.
+They made Sheppard debrief with Psych about it, and Sheppard—well, he’s either a rock or secretly insane; I have no idea—my point is you don’t shove an untrained civilian back into house arrest after a mission like that because you don’t wanna create a paper trail.”

-“The less he’s exposed,” Lam whispered, “the safer he is—but I agree with you.
-In fact, I already raised a similar point with Committee Number Four some time ago.
-Prior to the incident on the planet.”
+“The less he’s exposed,” Lam whispered, “the safer he is, but I agree with you.
+I raised the same point with Committee Number Four.”

 “Dr. Jackson shut me down.”